Rebel Tigrayans fire rockets at neighboring Eritrea in escalation of Ethiopia conflict

-In a major escalation of a two-week-old conflict, Tigray’s President Debretsion Gebremichael said his forces had fired missiles at Eritrea’s capital Asmara in retaliation for its siding with the federal government in Addis Ababa.
+In a major escalation of a two-week-old conflict, Tigray’s president, Debretsion Gebremichael, said his forces had fired missiles at Eritrea’s capital, Asmara, in retaliation for its siding with the federal government in Addis Ababa.

 “As long as troops are here fighting, we will take any legitimate military target and we will fire,” he told the Associated Press, accusing Eritrea of sending troops into the Tigray region at the same time that federal troops have been deployed.